-The management body is the top authority, followed by the head of the institution and the Local Management Committee (LMC).
-The management members are actively involved in the overall functioning of the college.
+The management body is the top authority followed by the head of the institution and the College Development Committee (CDC).
+The management members are actively involved in overall functioning of the college.
 The principal works as the bridge between the management and other stakeholders of the institution.
 The principal monitors all the administrative and academic activities of the institution.
-The decentralisation of responsibilities is done at the administrative, faculty, and student levels.
-At the beginning of the year, various committees are formed at the IQAC meeting for the implementation of the curricular, co-curricular, and extra-curricular activities of the college.
+The decentralisation of the responsibilities is done at administrative, faculty and student level.
+At the beginning of the year, various committees are formed in the IQAC meeting for the implementation of the curricular, co-curricular and extra-curricular activities of the college.
 Each committee has a chairperson and other members who are responsible for the given task.